KhronosGroup/OpenXR-SDK-Source/specification/README.md

     which are likely sufficient.
   * To install with pip, the typical `pip3 install -r requirements.txt` will work.
+  * To be able to generate the Python docs, or perform spec diffs, you'll additionally need: `sudo apt install python3-pytest python3-pypdf2` and `python3 -m pip install pdoc3 pdf_diff`
 * Ruby (`ruby`, version 2.3.3 tested, anything newer should work)
   * The Ruby development package (ruby-dev) may also be required in some environments.